-- Environmental factors: perinatal Complications or medication intake during pregnancy, heavy metal poisoning and air pollution might be a trigger of ASD.
+- Environmental factors: perinatal complications or medication intake during pregnancy, heavy metal poisoning and air pollution might be a trigger for ASD.
 Poor attachment and bonding with caregiver also contributes to impairment in the development of social skills.

 What Do Other Disorders Come Under Autism Spectrum Disorder (ASD)?

 Autism is a syndrome that falls under ASD.
 Disorders that can be classified under this umbrella term include: